How to Use TrialWorks in the Cloud

 This prompts many law firms to look to the cloud.

 Embracing the cloud represents a strategic advancement in law firms’ technological journey.
-This article is designed to navigate you through this transition process.
+This article is designed to guide you through this transition process.

 Who This Guide is For

-This guide on running TrialWorks in the cloud is for anyone that uses TrialWorks (or plans to), and wants to explore doing so in the cloud.
+This guide on running TrialWorks in the cloud is for anyone who uses TrialWorks (or plans to) and wants to explore doing so in the cloud.
 This includes:

-• Law Firm Partners that drive the IT strategy for their law firm
+- Law Firm Partners who drive the IT strategy for their law firm

-• Law Firm Administrators that are charged with managing the firm's technology
+- Law Firm Administrators who are charged with managing the firm's technology

-• Law Firm IT Consultants that and are looking for solutions for their client's applications
+- Law Firm IT Consultants who are looking for solutions for their clients' applications

 In this, our ultimate guide to TrialWorks cloud hosting, we’ll walk you through everything you need to know to assess and implement TrialWorks in the cloud.